moonlight-mod/moonlight-mod.github.io/src/content/docs/using/crash-recovery.md

 You can reset your moonlight configuration through the moonlight installer or the Discord tray icon.
 Clicking it will backup and reset your config.
 When you restart Discord, your client will act like you installed moonlight for the first time, with all extensions disabled and all settings reset.

-You can also edit the config file manually, if you wish.
-See [the manual installation instructions](/using/install#manual-installations) for the config path.
+You can also [edit the config file manually](/using/getting-started#editing-moonlights-config) if you wish.

 ## Unpatch moonlight

 If all else fails, you can unpatch moonlight from the moonlight installer (or however you installed moonlight), and wait for an update to moonlight.
 We try and fix things as soon as possible, but please remember we are a team of volunteers building software in our free time.

+Keep an eye out for any status updates on [our communication channels](/using/communications).